No Products in the Cart

 Polyester is a man made fiber that is resistant to crease and keeps it shape.

-Wash: Most items made from polyester can be machine washed and dried.
 Use warm water and add a fabric softener to the final rinse cycle.

-Dry: Although polyester garments can be machine dried at low temperature settings, the best way to dry your polyester garment is just by hanging them out to dry.
+Although polyester garments can be machine dried at low temperature settings, the best way to dry your polyester garment is just by hanging them out to dry.

 Cotton